MrWou/retrive-Flights-data-from-Assoaeroporti-Italy/README.md

 # retrive-Flights-data-from-Assoaeroporti-Italy
-code to retrie flights data form the official Italian flight association
+code to retrieve flight data from the official Italian flight association